v4m5h1/Misc/delete.md

-Here's an example of a modern responsive React grid component using Bootstrap, with sorting, searching, and exporting to Excel:
-GridComponent.jsx
-Jsx
 import React, { useState, useEffect } from 'react';
 import { Container, Row, Col, Table, Form, Button } from 'react-bootstrap';
 import { useCrudOperations } from './crudOperations'; // import CRUD operations